elespai27/elespai27/README.md

 ### 🧑‍💻 About Me

 - Hi!
-I'm Veronica González Amor, a developer, designer, from Venezuela/Spain.
+I'm a developer and designer from Venezuela/Spain.
 - Currently learning fullstack development, collaborating on open source projects, and exploring JavaScript frameworks.
 - I speak Spanish, English and Catalan 🏳️.
 - **Fun fact:** I prefer simple and practical solutions ☕.